 Buy Shipping Labels To Speed Up Packaging And Fulfillment

 Shopify allows vendors on its platform to buy shipping labels for their products.
 These labels help to reduce the time it takes to package products, save on post office costs, and gain access to reduced shipping rates from delivery specialists like USPS, DHL, and Canada post.
 All vendors have to do is print out the labels and then send them from any post office.

 You Have To Pay Much More For Advanced Features

-Shopify integration was an excellent extension of the platform, but you have to pay for it.
+Shopify integration was an excellent extension of the platform, but Shopify fulfillment pricing can be daunting.
 For instance, the basic Shopify account gives you the ability to manage integrated accounts from a single app, but if you want more than one person managing incoming orders, you’ll have to pay for it.
 Shopify’s basic $29 a month service doesn’t allow you to do this.

 Shopify Doesn’t Have Control Over Third-Party Fulfillment Providers

 Although the Shopify service itself is user-friendly and well-integrated, the company doesn’t have any control over third-party providers.
 Shopify integrates with many fulfillment providers, but it is left up to the vendor themselves to monitor the quality of these services.
 Monitoring quality can be difficult, and you may only discover that problems when customers complain.

 Setting Up Third-Party Fulfillment Can Be Complicated

 Shopify warehouse fulfillment simplifies business, but few vendors on Shopify have a deep and profound knowledge of fulfillment processes, and so they don’t often know how much warehouse space they need, how many orders per month they will ship, or even how much they should be paying.
 All of this must be negotiated outside of the Shopify app.
 For many new sellers, this will be a challenge, especially for those who don’t know exactly how much their business is expected to grow.